 Of all of the best GameCube games on this list, The Legend of Zelda: The Wind Waker manages to still feel as timeless and fresh now as it did in 2003.
 Time has been especially kind to this title, as rumors continue to swirl about a possible remaster for the Switch.

-As Tears of the Kingdom draws closer, the urge for more Zelda will likely drive fans back to Breath of the Wild – but for anyone who hasn’t played it yet, The Wind Waker is a destination you can’t afford to miss.
+As Tears of the Kingdom came out and dominated the landscape in 2023, the urge for more Zelda will likely drive fans back to Breath of the Wild – but for anyone who hasn’t played it yet, The Wind Waker is a destination you can’t afford to miss.